g-greatdevaks/gdg-ccd-jaipur-2025/README.md

 - A **CLI-based MCP Client** for command-line testing.
 - A **serverless barcode generator tool** hosted on Google Cloud Run as a remote MCP Server.

-The demo showcases how to compose and orchestrate tools across local and remote MCP servers, enabling hybrid LLM agent workflows.
+The demo showcases how to compose and orchestrate tools across local and remote MCP Servers, enabling hybrid LLM agent workflows.

 For complete instructions and setup, see: [`mcp-demo/README.md`](./mcp-demo/README.md).